 Know your entry times and the restrictions on items that you can take in with you.

 Most importantly have a good time.
 These rules aren’t designed to make your life difficult.
 It’s to preserve the Citadel for future generations.

-A lot of people of throwing tantrums over these rules.
+A lot of people have been throwing tantrums over the Machu Picchu rules.
 Like little tiny handed travel toddlers.
-Yes it’s sad that some people have ruined it for the rest of us.
+Yes it’s sad that some people have ruined it for the rest of us responsible travellers.
 Yes it’s an additional cost hiring a guide and supporting the local community.
 Oh the horror that the government has taken measures to ensure that this UNESCO listed site is kept clean and pristine for visitors today and into the future.
-These rules aren’t changing our travel plans and we still plan on playing rich white tourists and visiting the Inca citadel and explore the wonders of Machu Picchu.
+There’s a lot going on in Peru and as responsible travellers we need to ensure that we are all working together to keep these history and natural beauty available for all travellers.